Project Analyst Visa Sponsorship Jobs in Washington DC

 Which companies sponsor visas for project analysts in Washington DC?

 Federal contractors and management consulting firms are the most active sponsors for project analysts in Washington DC.
-Companies including Booz Allen Hamilton, Deloitte, ICF, Leidos, and SAIC regularly file H-1B petitions for project analyst roles.
+Companies including Booz Allen Hamilton, Deloitte, ICF, Leidos, and SAIC regularly file H-1B visa petitions for project analyst roles.
 Multilateral organizations such as the World Bank and IMF also hire internationally and operate outside traditional U.S. visa frameworks, offering G-4 visa status instead.

 Which visa types are most common for project analyst roles in Washington DC?